 - a.
-For waiver services in Addendum VIII.A.; - i. meet the provider standards in Wisconsin's approved s.
-1915 (c) home and community-based waiver, - ii. meet all required licensure and/or certification standards applicable to the service provided, and - iii. are enrolled with the Department; or - b.
-For State Plan services in Addendum VIII.B and C: - i. are certified as providers under Wis.
+For waiver services in Addendum VII.A.: - i.
+Meet the provider standards in Wisconsin's approved s.
+1915 (c) home and community-based waiver, - ii.
+Meet all required licensure and/or certification standards applicable to the service provided, - iii.
+Are enrolled with the Department; and - iv.
+If a newly licensed or certified residential provideror a newly operating non-residential setting in which adult day care, prevocational, adult day habilitation, or group supported employment services are provided, the setting has been determined by the certification agency or the Department to be in compliance with the home and community based setting requirements under 42 C.F.R. § 441.301(c)(4).
+An exception to this requirement is a setting that was operating prior to March 17, 2014 that is subject to heightened scrutiny and is awaiting a determination of compliance from CMS.
+Any new residential setting or new non-residential setting in which adult day care, prevocational, adult day habilitation, or group supported employment services are provided must be in compliance with 42 C.F.R. § 441.301(c)(4) before the MCO can use the setting; or - b.
+For State Plan services in Addendum VII.B and C: - i.
+Are certified as providers under Wis.
 Admin.
 Code § DHS 105 to provide acute, primary or long term care services specified in Wis.
 Admin.
-Code § DHS 107, - ii. meet all required licensure and/or certification standards applicable to the service provided, and - iii. are enrolled with the Department; or - c.
-Meet the MCO's provider standards that have been approved by the Department. - 2.
-Laboratory Providers for Partnership and PACE
+Code § DHS 107, - ii.
+Meet all required licensure and/or certification standards applicable to the service provided, and - iii.
+Are enrolled with the Department; or - c.
+Meet the MCO's provider standards that have been approved by the Department. - Members residing in an existing residential setting that has been determined to not be in compliance with the home and community based setting requirements under 42 C.F.R. § 441.301(c)(4) may continue to reside in that setting pursuant to the Department approved MCO member transition plan.

+2. Laboratory Providers for Partnership